 How Often Does the Sóller Train Run?

-The frequency of the Sóller train service varies seasonally.
+The frequency of the Sóller train varies depending on the season.
 During the peak summer months, the train runs more frequently, with up to six daily crossings between Palma and Sóller.
-The train timetable typically sees the earliest train typically departs around 10:10 AM, and the last train leaves Sóller for the return journey to Palma around 7:40 PM.
+The Sóller train timetable typically sees the earliest train departing around 10:10 AM, and the last train leaves Sóller for the return journey to Palma around 7:40 PM.

 How to get tickets for the Sóller Train?